Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 If you're coming from languages like JavaScript or Python,

-you now need to think about where in memory things are stored.
+you now need to think about where things are stored in memory.

 If you're coming from C or C++